DependableSystemsLab/LLTFI/README.md

 ./setup -LLFI_BUILD_ROOT /path/to/LLFI-build -LLVM_SRC_ROOT /path/to/llvm-project -LLVM_DST_ROOT /usr/lib/llvm-15 -LLVM_GXX_BIN_DIR /usr/lib/llvm-15/bin
 ```

-Details about running the Web GUI for LLTFI can be found [here](web-app/README.MD)

 ### Building LLTFI using Docker: ###

 `docker/Dockerfile` can be used to build and run LLTFI in a docker container.
 You can modify the Dockerfile according to your system and project requirements.
 More details can be found [here](docker/README.md)